khofstadter/bcmi.khofstadter.com/_posts/2019-10-26-festival-of-ideas-2019-talk-performance.md

 <br>
 <br>
 ### Drawings
-Some interpretations of the journey from the group:
+Some visual interpretations of the journeys from the group:
 <br>
 <br>
 ![](../assets/img//20191026-cambridge-festival-of-ideas-02.jpg)